MirelaI/flask_heroku_example/README.md

     # We will just display our mailgun secret key, nothing more.
     return render_template("index.html", value=mailgun_secret_key_value)
 ```
-Since we started our application with `debug=True` any change to our code will trigger a restart in our application.
+Since we started our application with `debug=True` any change to our code will trigger a restart of our application.
 After the application was restarted go in your browser and access http://localhost:5000/, the following should be displayed in your browser:

 ```
 Value: Some value!